Cube is core on the FP&A side. Everybody on the team uses it in some way.

 Now that Nigel can easily translate between "accounting speak" and "FP&A speak," his forecasts are more accurate and easier to produce.

 Nigel can now combine Masterworks's multiple entities, roll up and consolidate data into meaningful presentations, and use his spreadsheet knowledge and skillset to forecast.

 In other words, he's mastered both the language of the artist and the critic.

 Another surprising result is that Nigel, like many Cube users, has come around to Google Sheets for its built-in sharing functions and for how easy it makes transparency.

-Weeks before Cube spoke to Masterworks to talk about this story, Masterworks announced a $110 million Series A fundraising and a valuation of over $1 billion.
+Weeks before Cube spoke to Masterworks about this story, Masterworks announced a $110 million Series A fundraising and a valuation of over $1 billion.

-And Nigel is no longer doing everything by himself: he's hired a full team.
+And Nigel is no longer doing everything by himself: he's hired an entire team.

-…But he still finds some time to get into Cube, now and again.
+…But he still finds time to get into Cube, now and again.